Field Notes

 They declare intent.

-In board games, this difference is obvious.
-A well-designed game does not tell you to win the game.
-It creates incentives, constraints, and feedback loops that make certain strategies emerge naturally.
+In games, this difference is obvious.
+A well-designed system does not need to lecture you toward the desired outcome.
+It creates incentives, constraints, and feedback loops that make certain behaviors emerge naturally.

 Most organizations do the opposite.
 We define objectives, measure results, and then ask people to navigate systems that were never designed to support those outcomes in the first place.